contagon/handbook/handbook/6-stake-leadership.md

 The ordination must be recorded in [LCR](https://lcr.churchofjesuschrist.org) before the patriarch can access the online tools for patriarchs.

-A functioning patriarch is a member of the high priests quorum and participates in quorum meetings (see [29.3.5](29-meetings-in-the-church.md#2935-stake-high-priests-quorum-meeting)).
+A functioning patriarch is a member of the stake high priests quorum.

 ### 6.6.2 Calling a Second Stake Patriarch